seppohyvarinen/fullstack-language-app/README.md

 # Language app for teaching kids english and other languages.

-This is my fullstack project work for my school TAMK.
+A fullstack project work that uses Node.js with Express at backend and React.js at the front.
+A work in progress, will update frequently!